§ Quick Take

 Operations on AST's — Abstract Syntax Trees — or anything deeply nested are difficult.

-The main problem is going "up the branch" — querying the parent and sibling nodes.
+The main challenge is going “up the branch” — querying the parent and sibling nodes.

 , 10 characters produced 398 characters of AST above.
 Enormous inputs are very hard to reason about, especially to troubleshoot, printed trees don't fit into screen.